 The throne section of the Unveiling solves the subject of supremest interest in the world today.
 It is the political redemption of the earth.

 How futile are all man's efforts!
 The cry is, "Peace!
 Peace!" when peace is apparent nowhere.
-Even in the nations not at war there is constant internal strife, often leading to bloodshed.
+Even in the nations not at war, there is constant internal strife, often leading to bloodshed.

 Those who know the page of prophecy are well aware that the time of the end is an era of wars and rumors of wars.
 Nation will rise against nation, the East will be pitted against the West, and there will be no peace until the false respite under the false messiah.

 Mankind is striving for good government.
-There is a world-wide delusion that, if government could only be given into the hands of the people, all would be well.
+There is a worldwide delusion that, if government could only be given into the hands of the people, all would be well.
 Democracy is the slogan of the day.
-But we know that, in the reaction from democracy, the world will yet welcome the most absolute despot and dictator it has ever had.
+But we know that, in reaction to democracy, the world will yet welcome the most absolute despot and dictator it has ever had.
 The political redemption of the earth cannot be accomplished by man.
 His methods are all foredoomed to failure.
 He has not the power to accomplish such a tremendous task.

 But we know that there will be peace.
 We are sure that the world will yet enjoy a righteous rule.
 How will it be brought about?
 By uplifting humanity?
 By education?
 By the gradual influence of religion?
 Nothing of the kind.
 It will be ushered in by force, unstinted force.
-From above the artillery of heaven will be trained upon rebellious man, from beneath the infernal cavalry will take a terrible toll of human lives, the thunders of God's wrath will exhaust themselves upon the race.
+From above the artillery of heaven will be trained upon rebellious man, from beneath the infernal cavalry will take a terrible toll of human lives, and the thunders of God's wrath will exhaust themselves upon the race.

-No peace conference ushers in the long delayed millennium.
-Its approach is heralded by the breaking of seals, the blowing of trumpets and the clapping of thunder.
+No peace conference ushers in the long-delayed millennium.
+Its approach is heralded by the breaking of seals, the blowing of trumpets, and the clapping of thunder.

 Such is the import of the section we are about to enter.
 It is concerned with the government of mankind.
-At its close the world kingdom becomes our Lord's and His Christ's (11:15).
+At its close, the world kingdom becomes our Lord's and His Christ's (11:15).

 The first thing John sees is a door which has been opened in heaven.
 This is most suggestive.
-At the present time the door is shut.
+At the present time, the door is shut.
 There is no public connection between heaven and earth.
 God does not interfere directly in the world's affairs.
 He overrules rather than rules.
 The reason for this is apparent.
 He could not maintain His present attitude of peace if He should deal with mankind as they deserve.
 Hence God's government is hidden.
 Its public manifestation waits until man's day is done and the day of Yahweh is due.

-It is probable that the quaint, but crude, traditions concerning heaven have their rise from this vision.
+It is probable that the quaint, but crude, traditions concerning heaven rise from this vision.
 As there was a door, it was, not unnaturally, taken to be an enclosed space, having a definite location, concerning which there is a great deal of speculation.
 Some would have it in the center of the visible universe.
 Others suppose that it is beyond the range of the strongest telescope.
-All seem agreed that it is very far away and that the visible stellar universe is not included in it.
+All seem to agree that it is very far away and that the visible stellar universe is not included in it.

 But is it wise to take a vision as literally as that?
 There is One in this vision with Whom we are closely acquainted.
 He appears as a Lambkin.
 No one takes this literally.
 The invisible God appears in visible form as the Enthroned One.
 This cannot be literal.
-In these cases the apostle's eye meets characterizations of the official roles assumed by God and Christ, rather than actualities.
+In these cases, the apostle's eye meets characterizations of the official roles assumed by God and Christ, rather than actualities.
 This should assure us that this vision, like all visions, is not a record of fact, but a representation of truth.
 Communication between heaven and earth has ceased.
 Heaven is virtually closed to earth.
 This is suggested by the opened door, for communication is about to be resumed.

 The true idea of the heavens should be gathered from the whole range of revelation.
 Its opening statement divides the universe into two parts, the heavens and the earth.
 Hence all beyond the confines of the earth is heaven.
-The very air above our heads is referred to, time and again, as heaven, for the oft repeated phrase "fowls of the air" (Gen.1:30), is, literally, the birds of the heavens.
+The very air above our heads is referred to, time and again, as heaven, for the oft-repeated phrase "fowls of the air" (Gen.1:30), is, literally, the birds of the heavens.
 The dew comes from heaven (Gen.27:28).
 Weather signs are in heaven (Matt.16:3).
 The clouds are in heaven (Matt.24:30).